-Family Promise Metrowest has supported more than a hundred families since we opened our doors in 2008.
+Family Promise Metrowest has supported more than 175 families and over 550 individuals since we opened our doors in 2008.
 The following stories inspire us all as they represent the strength of character and sheer determination of our families to create a brighter future.

 In December 2013, Yusuf, Jane, and their daughter arrived at our shelter and from the beginning there was no doubt that with our support and resources, this family would thrive.

 Yusuf had a college education and excellent work experience, yet was only working a part-time retail job when they entered the program.
 Jane was unemployed, and trying to decide what career direction to follow.
 Beginning with Yusuf, volunteer assistance was offered with writing a resume and applying for positions, which ultimately led to a full-time position at a home care agency.
 Jane decided to begin with education and enrolled in a Certified Nursing Assistant program, which allowed her to secure a job in the nursing field.

 By September 2014, Yusuf and Jane had both obtained full-time employment, secured subsidized daycare for their daughter, and reached their savings target.
 Having met the goals they established when they entered our program, they found an apartment in the metrowest area and moved into our transitional living program.
 Continuing to move toward long-term goals, Jane obtained her driver’s license and enrolled in classes at a local college.
 Yusuf secured an excellent job as a credentialing specialist for a large corporation while also working as a personal care assistant on nights and weekends.
 With their increased income, they moved again, this time into a beautiful townhouse where they currently reside.